MehtaPlusTutoring/studentprojects/aimlresearchbootcamp/2022/readme.md

 ## Mid Projects
 For their mid project, students worked together in groups to predict the gender of the author of a book and in the process, understand what stylistic features may be useful in trying to determine if an author of the book was male or female.

-Students were provided a suggested corpus featuring 17th and 18th century science texts written by males and females by Northeastern University and the Women Writers Project.
+Students were provided a suggested corpus featuring 17th and 18th century science texts written by males and females by *Northeastern University and the Women Writers Project*.

 A variety of methods and models were used, including Bag of Words, TF-IDF and Support Vector Machines.
 Each group created a website displaying their methodology.